abusaadp/iOS-Simple-Calculator-with-Eye-Gaze/README.md

 # iOS-Simple-Calculator-with-Eye-Gaze
-This is a simple calculator made from the tutorial given [here] (https://www.instructables.com/id/How-to-Make-a-Calculator-in-Xcode-Using-Swift/).
-Head tracking code from [this link] (https://github.com/willowtreeapps/eyespeak-ios) is used in this project
+This is a simple calculator made from the tutorial given [here](https://www.instructables.com/id/How-to-Make-a-Calculator-in-Xcode-Using-Swift) .
+Head tracking code from [this link](https://github.com/willowtreeapps/eyespeak-ios) is used in this project